ambulatorium/skeleton/readme.md

 ## Introduction

-**Ambulatory is outpatient care platform for your website.** Carefully designed to be consistent, fast, easy to use, and meet the needs of outpatient services in health facilities.
-[Learn more about ambulatory care >>>](https://www.rasmussen.edu/degrees/nursing/blog/what-is-ambulatory-care/)
+Ambulatory is An experiment project for an outpatient basis, including diagnosis, observation, consultation, treatment, intervention, and rehabilitation services [Learn more about ambulatory care >>>](https://www.rasmussen.edu/degrees/nursing/blog/what-is-ambulatory-care/)

 ## Installation